Spikijo29/Bright-Coffee-Analysis-1/README.md

 The study is meant to investigate the Bright Coffee finacial performance in the last year.

 # Problem Statement
-Some of the Bright Coffee stores have not been performing and the new CEO has tasked the data analysics team to undertake the investigation.
+Some of the Bright Coffee stores have not been performing optimally and the new CEO has tasked the data analysics team to undertake the investigation.

 # Aim
-The aim of the study is to investigate, mitigate and control any risk that affects the company's performance in the last 6 months.
+The aim of the study is to investigate, mitigate and control any risk that may affects the company's performance in the last 6 months.

 #Objectives of  the analysis
+The objectives and goals of the analysis , is to determine if ant resecue processes need to be implemented , to determine any who to mitigate.

 #Tools used to undertake the invetigation/ Analysis
 -- Miro for the project plan
---Snowflake for data analysis
+--Snowflake for data analysis in SQL
+-- Mricrosoft Excel
---Excel ( BI) for the dashboard --data presentation
--- Google looker on a dashboard for data presentation
+-- Power BI for the dashboard -- developing and creation of interactive data presentation (Dashboard) -- Google looker on a dashboard for data presentation

+--Results :